 The major application area of environmental chemistry are as below.

-- Risk or Hazard assessments of Environmental Impact - The risk factor of the chemicals is determine for safety of environment.
-This is detected by various techniques.
+- Risk or Hazard assessments of Environmental Impact- The risk factor of the chemicals is determined for safety of environment.
+This is detected by various

 - Management of Environmental - The environmental Chemistry studies the development of new chemical products and their behavior on the atmosphere.
 The complete life cycle of chemical is used for proper handling and storage methods of chemicals that are helpful for detecting the adverse effect on environment.